 A copy of this film is located at the Library of Congress (35 mm., undergoing preservation).
 Apparently one reel of the film is missing.
 However, as the Library of Congress worked on the film, they discovered an unknown appearance by Duke Ellington.
 Mike Mashon posted a clip on the Library of Congress Blog

-Lobby cards (Thanks to Derek Boothroyd for these scans)
+Lobby cards and a still (Thanks to Derek Boothroyd for these scans)

 Mother's Sacrifice to Save Her Jazzy Daughter's Reputation Makes Story That Should Appeal